DNOs: Who is my distribution network operator?

 District Network Operator solar connection

 Whenever you connect any type of electricity generation to the grid, you need to inform your local Distribution Network Operator (DNO).
-In general this isn’t a big issue – but if you’re connecting a home solar system, be aware that your responsibilities will change, depending on the size of the system you’re installing.
+In general, this isn’t a big issue – but if you’re connecting a home solar system, be aware that your responsibilities will change, depending on the size of the system you’re installing.
 Any installer registered with the Microgeneration Certification Scheme should be well aware of these details, but it's worth knowing the following:

 Smaller systems

 If you’re connecting a small system (up to 16A per phase or 3.7 kW), your installer just needs to inform the DNO within 28 days of the system’s commissioning.
 Small systems are unlikely to result in load issues for the local grid – so the regulation is relatively simple.
-For more details, check out this guide on the G83/2 engineering recommendation.

 Larger systems

 For bigger systems, your installer will need permission from the DNO in order to connect to the grid.
-In many cases this will require a network study (which you may be charged for), to check that the local grid network is adequate for the power your system will produce.
+In many cases, this will require a network study (which you may be charged for), to check that the local grid network is adequate for the power your system will produce.
 If the grid needs additional work to cope with the energy from your system, the DNO is required to provide you with a quote for the work within 45 days.

 Keen to learn about the solar revolution, from how they work, to how they could power your home?
 Learn more about solar panels here.